 “He understands the connection between planting the seeds, watering, harvesting and eating.
 If he knows that he grew the veggies then he is excited and proud to eat them.”

-A 2007 study published by the Journal of the American Dietetic Associations found that children who participated in garden projects had increased interest in eating fresh fruits and vegetables.
-Gardening is also an excellent form of exercise – burning 200 or more calories per hour – and school garden programs are connected with reducing risk of childhood obesity.
+Kids who participate in garden projects have increased interest in eating fresh fruits and vegetables, according to a Journal of the American Dietetic Associations study.
+Gardening is also a great form of exercise – burning 200 or more calories per hour.
+School garden programs are connected with reducing risk of childhood obesity.

 “Gardening can be a small simple project,” says Kate Purcell, who designs family-friendly food gardens.
 “A garden doesn’t have to be perfect for a kid to love it.”
-You can turn a small corner of your yard, a few pretty containers, or a strip of sidewalk median into a mini vegetable garden.
+You can turn a small corner of your yard, a few pretty containers on a balcony, or a strip of sidewalk median into a mini vegetable garden.